yxnely/choral-vue/README.md

 ## API
 Movie-View uses both the The Movie Reviews API (NY Times) and the IMDB API

+## Design
+I am using the power of Bootstrap & Material Design to accomplish the design that I like, later I will definitely be adding my own style, just right now I'd like to focus on learning Vue.js :)

 ## Tech Deets
 With Movie View, I'd like to achieve a functioning app using Vue.js, Node.js, and Webpack.